-India set to launch satellite for South Asian countries, Pakistan says no thanks
+India launches satellite for South Asian countries, Pakistan says no thanks

 Tense relationship

 The satellite project comes at a time of heightened tensions between the two countries.
-This week, India accused Pakistan of mutilating the bodies of two of its soldiers in the disputed territory of Kashmir, which was also the site of deadly clashes between militants from Pakistan and Indian Army forces last year.
+This week, India accused Pakistan of mutilating the bodies of two of its soldiers in the disputed territory of Kashmir.
+Last year, militants from Pakistan killed 18 Indian soldiers in an attack on an Indian army base.

 While some have suggested Pakistan may have pulled out due to espionage concerns, Ajay Lele, a senior analyst at the Delhi-based Institute for Defense Studies and Analysis said "in modern times, you do not develop a satellite to spy on a country."